Felly Bull

 3. Fold in the crème fraiche or yogurt, peas and grated parmesan.
 Season with plenty of black pepper and check if salt needs to be added, to taste.
 Cover the pan again and leave to rest out of the oven for 3 minutes before serving - the steam will heat the peas.

-4. Serve with wedges of lemon, extra green vegetables on the side - we like green beans or broccoli - and some homemade or shop bought bread.
+4. Garnish with grated parmesan and serve with wedges of lemon, extra green vegetables on the side - we like green beans or broccoli - and some homemade or shop bought bread.

 Serving Suggestions